Time series classification with random convolution kernels: pooling operators and input representations matter: Experiments

 The average accuracy rank of these classifiers is displayed in Figure~\ref{fig:ARP}.
 In terms of performance, Hydra + SelF-Rocket ranks second only to HIVE-COTE v2.0, and outperforms others.
 SelF-Rocket ranks just after MultiRocket.

 Figure~\ref{fig:MCM} depicts the Multiple Comparison Matrix~\cite{ismail2023approach}, i.e. the full pairwise comparison between the best performing methods tested.
-The mean difference in accuracy between SelF-Rocket and its baseline MiniRocket is approximately 0.88 \%.
-We can also see that SelF-Rocket has a slightly higher accuracy than MultiRocket, despite having fewer wins by pairwise comparison.
+The mean difference in accuracy between SelF-Rocket and its baseline MiniRocket is approximately 1.04\%.
+We can also see that SelF-Rocket has a slightly higher accuracy than MultiRocket and Hydra + MultiRocket, despite having fewer wins by pairwise comparison.

 Figure~\ref{fig:SRALL} displays the mean accuracy, the pairwise win/draw/loss, and $p$ value for statistical tests between the tested methods over 30 resamples for the 112 selected UCR datasets.
 Each point represents a dataset; the more a point is distant from the diagonal line, the more one of the two methods performs better than the other.
 In some cases, Hydra + SelF-Rocket outperforms Hydra + MultiRocket, but in general, both methods offer comparable performance.
-HIVE-COTE v2.0 also has the advantage over Hydra + SelF-Rocket in certain datasets.
+HIVE-COTE v2.0 has an advantage over Hydra+SelF-Rocket on certain datasets, while SelF-Rocket outperforms MiniRocket and MultiRocket on others.

 There is no significant statistical difference by the Wilcoxon signed rank test between Hydra + SelF-Rocket, Hydra + MultiRocket, and HIVE-COTE v2.0.